guy-shemesh-weiz/number-guessing-game/readme.md

 - Formatting uses fixed-width zero-padded numbers (e.g. `{{guess:04}}`) — preserve when changing printouts.
 - `NUMBER_0F_DIGITS` (note the digit `0`) is used in `master_mind.py`.
 - When editing two-player flow, `two_player_mode.py` uses `clear_screen()` to avoid leaving secrets visible in the console.
+- Leaderboard data is stored in `leaderboard.json` (auto-created).
+See `scoreboard.py` for the data schema.